-Here are all the winners from the American Music Awards 2020 – rolling list
+Here are all the winners from the American Music Awards 2020

-The American Music Awards 2020 are underway at Los Angeles’ Microsoft Theatre, where The Weeknd and Roddy Ricch lead the nominations.
+The American Music Awards 2020 took place at Los Angeles’ Microsoft Theatre tonight (November 22), where The Weeknd, Justin Bieber and Taylor Swift were among the big winners.

-Both acts go into the night with eight nods apiece, with both up for the big award of the night – Artist Of The Year.

-Coming up just behind them, Megan Thee Stallion is in the running to win in five categories, while Bad Bunny, Doja Cat, Lady Gaga and Taylor Swift all have four nominations each.
+The Weeknd took home the trophies for Favourite Male Artist – Soul/R&B, Favourite Album – Soul/R&B, and Favourite Song – Soul/R&B. Bieber, meanwhile, picked up Collaboration Of The Year, Favourite Male Artist – Pop/Rock and Favourite Song – Country.

+Swift was named Artist Of The Year, as well as Favourite Female Artist – Pop/Rock and Favourite Music Video for ‘Cardigan’.

-Taraji P. Henson is hosting the ceremony, which will include performances from the likes of Machine Gun Kelly, Nelly, Dua Lipa, Billie Eilish, Justin Bieber, Megan Thee Stallion and more, both from LA and locations around the world.
-In Seoul, BTS will give the world premiere performance of their latest single ‘Life Goes On’, as well as recent chart-topping track ‘Dynamite’.
+Taraji P. Henson hosted the ceremony, which included performances from the likes of Machine Gun Kelly, Nelly, Dua Lipa, Billie Eilish, Justin Bieber, Megan Thee Stallion and more, both from LA and locations around the world.
+In Seoul, BTS gave the world premiere performance of their latest single ‘Life Goes On’, as well as recent chart-topping track ‘Dynamite’.

-Follow along for all the winners from the night, with the list below updated as they’re announced.

-The winners of the American Music Awards 2020 are:
+The winners of the American Music Awards 2020 are as follows:

 Artist Of The Year